MiaoHu-Pro/ILR/README.md

 PyTorch implementation of paper [Issue Links Retrieval for New Issues in Issue Tracking Systems]([NLDB2024]) accepted by NLDB 2024.
 # Issue Links Retrieval for New Issues in Issue Tracking Systems
+Issue Tracking Systems (ITSs) are used to manage software issues, including  `feature requests` and `bug` reports.
+Issues are often interconnected by labelled links to show the relationships between issues.
+Recent studies in duplicate bug report retrieval (DBRR) aim to retrieve relevant duplicate bug reports o for a query bug report s  to form duplicate pairs (s, o).
+However, the DBRR task has its limitations: (1) only focuses on the issues with the `bug` type and overlooks other issue types, e.g., `task` and `improvement`;  (2) only issues with respect to the `duplicate` link type are retrieved, whereas a query s may have other link types, e.g., `relates` and `depends on`, with candidate issues o.
+This paper goes beyond the DBRR task and proposes a new task of issue link retrieval (ILR) for any issue types and link types.
+For a given query s, the ILR task will locate all relevant tail issues o with respect to a given link type r to build issue links (s, r, o).
+This paper presents novel methods using pre-trained language models (e.g., GPT-2) to embed issue links for computing probability scores to retrieve issue links.
+Our methods are evaluated on four datasets, demonstrating high effectiveness in issue link retrieval.

 ### Install python virtual environment